PowerDNS/pdns/pdns/dnsdistdist/docs/guides/serverselection.rst

   :param string name: name for this policy
   :param string function: name of the function

+.. function:: setServerPolicyLuaFFI(name, function)

+  .. versionadded:: 1.5.0

+  Set server selection policy to one named `name`` and provided by the FFI function ``function``.

+  :param string name: name for this policy
+  :param string function: name of the FFI function

 .. function:: setServFailWhenNoServer(value)

   If set, return a ServFail when no servers are available, instead of the default behaviour of dropping the query.